mycents/Ocelot-with-Consul-and-Docker-Example/README.md

 ## Resources implemented

+1) Traefik Proxy
-1) Ocelot Gateway
+2) Ocelot Gateway
-2) Consul working like service discovery
+3) Consul working like service discovery
-3) Healthchecks in services
+4) Healthchecks in services
-4) Consul monitoring services using healthchecks to warn ocelot when service is down, improving high disponibility.
+5) Consul monitoring services using healthchecks to warn ocelot when service is down, improving high disponibility.
-5) Docker to simulate a high availability environment with 3 instances of each service for testing.
+6) Docker to simulate a high availability environment with 3 instances of each service for testing.
+7) Implemented a way of resilience.

 ...
 Next: Create services coordenation by implementation of distributed lock using consul.
 ...
 Next: Load tests to work on resilience.